danrabayda/StarScream/README.md

 4. Finally run StarScream*.ipynb for the network

-There are several additional functions stored in our pip library StarScreamLib.
-The functions can be seen in more/StarScreamLib/StarScreamLib/functions.py
+There are several additional functions stored in our pip library AudioStudio.
+The functions can be seen in https://github.com/danrabayda/AudioStudio/tree/main/AudioStudio/functions.py